michaelschulte/EADMSummerSchool/1_workshops/Forms_Rep_Protocol.md

 https://osf.io/XXX/registrations/

-XXX = c86f7 for our OSF registration
+XXX = qzvfy for our OSF registration

 - **AsPredicted Registration: Eight questions derived from content recommended by AsPredicted.org.**
 - Prereg Challenge:	This form was designed to guide users through a complete preregistration of a study and its analysis plan.
 It can be used as part of the Preregistration Challenge, or it can be registered without being entered into the competition.